Zeioth/mason-extra-cmds/README.md

 This plugins adds the command `:MasonUpdateAll`.

 ## What it does
-The same as opening mason and update packages.
+Same as mason update all, but without having to open mason.
+This is cool for autocmds and stuff.

 ## How to use
 On lazy